ComFreek/mmteditor/README.md

 ### Updating CodeMirror

 Suppose CodeMirror releases a new version X.Y.Z.
+Hopefully, [Renovate](https://github.com/renovatebot/renovate) already filed a pull request.
+Then do:

 1. Hopefully the [codemirror/CodeMirror repository on GitHub](https://github.com/codemirror/CodeMirror) contains a corresponding tag `X.Y.Z`.
 2. From within this repository, `cd codemirror` and do: